 Generally speaking, after four to six weeks, most women can return to side or stomach sleeping.
 Every doctor will have their own recovery protocols, so carefully follow the instructions from your operating surgeon.
 As soon as you are ready to change sleeping positions, your physician will let you know.
 Then, you can decide what position is most comfortable for you.

 Learn more about the breast augmentation recovery process by calling Vitenas Cosmetic Surgery at (281) 407-7428.
-Our patient coordinator will answer your questions and schedule your private, free consultation with Dr. Vitenas.
+Our patient coordinator will answer your questions and schedule your private consultation with Dr. Vitenas.